 One of the most wonderful things in life is to enter the vineyard of the Lord and to start serving the King of Kings.
 Unfortunately not everyone is successful.
 Sad to say there are many unnecessary casualties.
 This lecture covers 7 different steps of preparation for mission service that will help you to avoid becoming a casualty.

 Often people are saved out of a life of sin as a mature adult or middle-aged person.
 Or they have been bogged down in a life of material things and had their spiritual eyes opened only late in life.
 Now these precious people want to show their appreciation to the Lord Jesus and do something for Him.
 They are HOT for Jesus and they want to get involved.
 They want to accomplish something while health and strength are still there.
-The very first basic step in getting ready is to do the Basic Christian Life course and then enroll in the CBLT courses.
-After serving in their home churches many of these dear people are willing to sacrifice their own comforts and become a church-planting missionary in another part of Russia.
+The very first basic step in getting ready is to do the Basic Christian Life course and then enroll in New Life courses.
+After serving in their home churches many of these dear people are willing to sacrifice their own comforts and become a church-planting missionary .
 How should they get themselves ready to reproduce spiritually and become founders of churches?

 There is just one little problem and that is: missionary statistics.
 Missionary statistics show that 80% of all new missionaries that go out become shipwrecked on the sea of humanity.
 Eighty percent of wonderful dedicated Christian couples are forced to leave their field of service before their due date.
 Eighty percent of God’s choice servants can’t complete the task they set out to do.
 Eighty percent of the chosen ones become bitter and quit or come home in shame.
 This lecture focuses on some very key elements that make or break a missionary couple.
 Listen well, prepare well!
 Avoid casualties.
 If you desire to prepare yourself for mission work here are 7 steps each with a time frame.
 This lecture covers seven important preparatory steps.
 Each step covers a different area and aspect but is a vital link in becoming a wise and well-prepared missionary capable of long term service.
 A suggested time frame has been given for each step.
 The total time frame is usually about 1 ½ years, however it varies from couple to couple and may be anywhere from one to two years.